KIngSimeone/womens-health/README.md

 Note: Secret key is also available in `.env` file for use

-Below is the endpoint to sign up:
+Below is the endpoint to sign up: `POST`, `localhost:8000/v1/users/patient`
-`localhost:8000/v1/users/patient`

 Below is a sample sign up request body: